indieopensource/open-dev-time-block/terms.md

 #### <a id="Prior_Assignments_Done"></a>Prior Assignments Done

-Any work previously assigned must have been completed or canceled by the _Technical Representative_ by e-mail to _Developer_ before any more work can be assigned.
+Any work previously assigned work must have been completed or canceled by the _Technical Representative_ by e-mail to _Developer_ before any more work can be assigned.

 ### <a id="No_Piling_On"></a>No Piling On